 Expected credit losses are made on a customer-by-customer basis.
 All write downs against receivables are recorded within sales, general and administrative expense in the statement of operations.
 The Company is exposed to credit-related losses on sales to customers outside North America, due to potentially higher risks of collectability.

-Amounts receivable as of December 31, 2022 and 2021, consist of:
+Amounts receivable as of December 31, 2023 and 2022, consist of:

-Decem December 31, ember 31,
+December 31, ecember 31,

-2022 2021
+2023 2022

-Trade receivables Other miscellaneous receivables \$ 1,268 22 \$ 398 516
+Trade receivables Other miscellaneous receivables \$ 283 29 \$ 1,268 22

-\$ 1,290 \$ 914
+\$ 312 \$ 1,290

 Trade receivables by geography consist of: